Maddie Ziegler: Dancing and dance judging

 In February 2016, Ziegler appeared as the featured dancer in the ABC TV special The Wonderful World of Disney: Disneyland 60 during the song "Part of Your World", sung by Kelsea Ballerini and choreographed by Travis Wall.
 A Huffington Post reporter called the number "stunning and graceful".
 In April 2016, six of her pre-taped performances were projected onto the big screens during Sia's Coachella set, and Ziegler appeared live with Sia at YouTube's Brandcast event in New York City.
 In May 2016, Ziegler appeared on the season finale of The Voice with Sia, dancing to "Cheap Thrills".
 In June, she starred in another Todrick Hall video, "Taylor in Wonderland", based on Alice in Wonderland, dancing to a mash-up of Taylor Swift songs.
 That same month, Ziegler joined Fox's So You Think You Can Dance: The Next Generation as a judge and a guest performer; she also danced at Sia's concert at Red Rocks Amphitheatre in Colorado.
 In September 2016, Ziegler performed with Sia at the launch of Apple's iPhone 7 and at the iHeartRadio Music Festival.

 She joined Sia on the singer's Nostalgic for the Present Tour from September to November 2016.
+Ten years later, a film of the concert was released in theatres featuring Ziegler's dancing.
 Ziegler and her sister conducted a dance workshop tour of Australia in January 2017.
 In March 2017, Ziegler performed at the Dubai World Cup with Sia.
 In September, Ziegler danced to Sia's song "Rainbow", from the soundtrack to My Little Pony: The Movie, in a costume that simulated the look of Sia's character in the film.
 She again performed with Sia on a mini-tour of Australasia in November and December 2017, and later in December, she and Sia returned to the Ellen show to perform Sia's song "Snowman".
 Ziegler and her sister conducted another dance workshop tour of Australia and New Zealand in July 2018 and in the UK in 2019.
 In July 2019, Ziegler performed at the Fuji Rock Festival with Sia in Japan.
 She and her sister were guest judges in 2020 on the Quibi dance competition show Floored.